-Spring Water Barn is one of five exquisite holiday cottages set in the tranquillity and seclusion of the magnificent Bonython Estate.
+Spring Water Barn is one of three exquisite holiday cottages set in the tranquillity and seclusion of the magnificent Bonython Estate.
 The cottages are beautifully furnished, earning a 5-star rating from the Cornish Tourist Board.

 Situated six miles south of Helston, the Estate is close to the magnificent beaches and coves of The Lizard Peninsula.
 Eight minutes drive brings you down to Poldhu Cove and the wonderful coastal paths.